UoY-RoboStar/rc-test-dev/README.md

    determine whether you're running under Wayland, you can query the value of the environment variable `XDG_SESSION_TYPE`, for example, by running the command `echo $XDG_SESSION_TYPE` in a terminal.

+## RoboTool plug-ins
+The following is a description of plug-ins required and used for calculating forbidden traces and targetting the automatic generation of test drivers for ROS.

+### Forbidden trace generation (robochart-trace-gen)

+### Forbidden trace grammar and conversion (robotest-textual)

+### ROS component test generation (robotest-ros-gen)

-## Setting up RoboTool development environment for working with trace generator
+### Setting up RoboTool development environment for developing plug-ins
 Following on from the steps above, then:

 1. Select `Help` > `About Eclipse IDE` > `Installation Details` and select the feature `RoboChart Trace Generator` in the